Litauen/docs.bannerlordmodding.lt/modding/settlements.md

 !!! info "From my observation: when adding new settlements it's not necessary to recalculate it, game works as it is.
 It is necessary to recalculate at the end (when all settlements are added) for performance."

-The game crashes if settlements.xml and settlements_distance_cache.bin are incompatible.
+!!! danger "The game crashes if settlements.xml and settlements_distance_cache.bin are incompatible."

 settlements_distance_cache.bin

 Editor does not generate it by default on map save.